 William C. Taylor is an agenda-setting thinker, writer, and entrepreneur.
 His new book, Mavericks at Work, has been a New York Times and Wall Street Journal bestseller, and was named a “Best Business Book of 2006″ by The Economist, the Financial Times, and Amazon.com.
 As cofounder and founding editor of Fast Company, he launched a magazine that earned a passionate following among executives and entrepreneurs around the world and won two coveted National Magazine Awards.
 His management blog, “Game Changer,” appears weekly on HarvardBusiness Online, and his column, “Bill Taylor on Big Ideas,” runs in London’s Guardian newspaper.
 He is a member of the Xconomy board of directors.

 Our editorial principles are old-fashioned and simple.
 We believe that our content is only of value to our audience if we ensure that it is trustworthy.
 To that end, all editorial decisions will be made by our writers and editors and will remain independent of our business operations.
-We promise that our underwriters, advertisers, investors, and partners will have no special influence on the content we present, either on the site or at the events we hold.
+We promise that our underwriters, advertisers, investors, and partners will have no special influence on the content we present, either on the site or at the events we hold—although at certain events, we may invite some sponsors to introduce speakers or moderate panels.
 What’s more, to avoid real or perceived conflicts of interest, staff and freelance writers will not write about companies or fields in which they invest or for which they perform any non-journalistic work.